Director, Spiritual Care and Learning Centre, McMaster UniversityEmail: email@example.com

 Andy is the director of McMaster’s Spiritual Care and Learning Centre at McMaster University.
 Having served as a spiritual care provider for faith-based communities and institutional settings for more than 30 years, his experience reveals how the commonality of our human spirit has many ways to address our diverse human conditions.
 Andy believes that when we address our diversity in this way, we’re not only a more compassionate society, but also a more just society.

 Indian Spirituality Chaplain; Director, School of Indian Wisdom; Instructor, Oxford Centre for Hindu StudiesEmail: firstname.lastname@example.org

-Dr. Raj Balkaran is a scholar of ancient Indian Sanskrit stories.
+Dr. Raj Balkaran is a scholar of ancient Indian Sanskrit narrative texts.
 He is also a spiritual adept, having received multiple initiations and having been engaged in daily spiritual practice for over two decades.
-He is familiar with a vast array of spiritual practices.
 He runs a thriving spiritual counsel practice supporting folks of various stripes who resonate with Indian spirituality — be they Hindu, Jain, Sikh, Jewish, Christian or SBNR.

-A seasoned storyteller and educator, Dr. Balkaran teaches at the Oxford Centre for Hindu Studies.
-He is also the Founder of the School of Indian Wisdom where he delivers original online courses to apply Indian wisdom teachings to modern life.
-Beyond research, teaching, speaking and offering spiritual counsel, Dr. Balkaran hosts the New Books in Indian Religions podcast where he interviews top scholars on their cutting-edge research.
+A seasoned storyteller and educator, Dr. Balkaran teaches online courses at the Oxford Centre for Hindu Studies and his own School of Indian Wisdom apply ancient Indian wisdom teachings to modern life.
+Beyond research, teaching, speaking and spiritual counsel, Dr. Balkaran hosts the New Books in Indian Religions podcast where he interviews top scholars on their cutting-edge research.
 Visit Dr. Balkaran’s website for more information.